7 things to do after a car accident

 2. Phone the police

-If the accident is serious, the police should be called immediately.
-The police will block off the road should this be necessary.
-The vehicles must stay in the same place initially for the police to assess the scene.
-The police will be able to arrange to move the vehicles later if required.
+If the accident is serious, call the police immediately.
+The police will block off the road if necessary, and the vehicles must remain in the same place initially to allow the police to assess the scene.
+The police will arrange to move the vehicles later if needed.

-If people are injured or the cars are blocking the road and causing a hazard then call 999.
-If you don’t need an emergency response then call 101.
-You should only call 999 when you need a fast emergency response.
+If there are any injuries, or if the cars are obstructing the road and causing a hazard, call 999 for emergency services.
+If you don’t need an emergency response, call 101.
+It is essential to call 999 only in case of a fast emergency response.

-You’ll need to remember to exchange the correct information with the other people involved in the accident.
-The police may or may not do this for you.
+You must exchange the correct information with the other people involved in the accident.
+This information may or may not be collected by the police.

-Get their telephone number, their name and their address.
-You’ll also want to get their insurance information so the issue of any claims can be dealt with later down the line.
-You must also give your name, address and insurance details to the other driver.
+Get their telephone number, name, and address.
+You'll also need their insurance information, so the claims can be handled later.
+You must provide your name, address, and insurance details to the other driver.

-Record the time and date of the crash too.
+Record the other vehicle's registration number, make, model, and colour.
+Note down the time and date of the crash too.

 4. Medical issues